 – You don’t have to be formal

 Unlike other languages, Dutch isn’t particularly formal.
 That’s because it comes from the Netherlands — where things are much more relaxed.
 As a result, you can get away with a Dutch translation that’s much more casual than if you were translating something into Chinese, Japanese or Korean.

 – You need a Dutch to English translator that pays close attention to detail

 Even though it’s relatively casual, Dutch can be a little confusing if you don’t read it extremely carefully.
 For example, adverbs and adjectives are the same words, so your translator will need to have a keen eye to avoid coming up with a Dutch to English translation that looks like “He performed beautiful”, instead of “he performed beautifully.”

 Dutch also has some slight punctuation differences from what English-speakers are used to.
 As a result, if your translator isn’t careful, your Dutch to English translation can wind up with a ton of run-on sentences and make no sense!

 – You need an English to Dutch translator that’s a great speller

-Sure, this is important for any project, but it’s especially important in a Dutch document translation.
+Sure, this is important for any project, but it’s especially important in an English to Dutch document translation.
 Like their German counterparts, some Dutch words are very long — with very few vowels.
 Being faced with a long string of consonants can be tough for a novice translator to make sense of.